ntwbruce/osu-calc/Calculations.md

 ## Appendix: Accuracy calculations

-We will calculate three values of N using the three different methods mentioned above in the section for calculating overall accuracy.
+We will calculate three values of N (number of ranked maps with scores set by player) using the three different methods mentioned above in the section for calculating overall accuracy.
 We will refer to them as N<sub>1</sub>, N<sub>2</sub> and N<sub>3</sub> in the same order as above.
 For the purpose of demonstration, the following values used here were obtained from my profile at 24 December 2021, 03:00AM UTC+8:

 Total pp: 5105.28<br>
 Overall accuracy: 96.8531<br>